Should I Agree to a Video Hearing for My Disability Hearing?

 In-Person Hearings

-If your hearing notice doesn't mention that the hearing will be conducted by phone or VTC, your hearing will be held in person.
-You'll need to be physically present at the location provided on the date and scheduled time.
+If you're scheduled for an in-person hearing, you'll need to be physically present at the location provided on the date and scheduled time.

 Pros of In-Person Hearings